 The Big Data Institute (BDI) is a 7,500 m2 medical research building, dedicated to analytical research of the causes, consequences, prevention and treatment of disease.

-Despite the heat generated by all this activity, the building uses a passive cooling strategy including a concrete ‘labyrinth’ beneath the building through which exterior air is drawn in, cooling or heating it using the thermal mass of the ground.
+Despite the heat generated by all this activity, the building uses an assisted natural ventilation strategy including a concrete ‘labyrinth’ beneath the building through which exterior air is drawn in, cooling or heating it using the thermal mass of the ground.

 Thermal mass systems only work with large surfaces of exposed concrete which can absorb excess heat during the day and then release it at night.
 Conventional ceiling systems and luminaires cover the concrete surfaces and reduce the thermal efficiency.
 Blade’s vertical baffle arrangement allows warm air to rise between the units and make contact with the concrete surfaces.
 The acoustic baffles reduce reverberation times within the space, which otherwise would be overwhelming for staff with so many exposed hard surfaces.